-These Android Tracfones are currently available:
+These Android Tracfones are currently available.
+5G phones are highlighted:

 Premier phones like the Samsung Galaxy S7 and S6 are finally available direct from Tracfone but at a high cost: $629 and $529 respectively.
 However, you can also get a smartphone like the LG L16C (Lucky) for free with airtime purchase.
 There are also 4G LTE phones available for as little as $30.
 Quite a few other phones have been added to the line-up along with a few price drops along the way.
 Scroll down below for the full list and their important features.

 Okay, so the Galaxy S7 is now directly available from Tracfone for a mere $629.
 This comes just few weeks after the S6 was finally also available.

 The Galaxy S6 is the first premier phone (though the S7 has been released) to be available directly from Tracfone.
 You could, of course, have activated an unlocked S6 via their BYOP program, but this particular phone is configured as a Tracfone only, which presumably means that you cannot activate it on any other plan, not even its sister plans, Net10 and Straight Talk.
 Given the cost, you have to be sure that you're definitely going to use it as a Tracfone for at least a year or two.

 The features themselves, of course, are very good.
 There's a 5.1 inch HD display.
 It feature a 16 MP/5 MP rear and front-facing cameras.
 This is a 4G LTE phone, which is great, but you have to balance that with the cost of data on the smarphone plans.